LGBTQ culture in Hong Kong: Workplace

 LGBT people experience discrimination in the job interview as well as the workplace.
-During the interview, LGBT people would be discriminated by their appearance.
-One example is that an employer raised a question related to interviewee's sex orientation, to which the employee admitted she is a lesbian and in the end, she was not hired.
-The reason of unemployment is that the employer treat her sex orientation as a "trouble" and "abnormal".
+During interviews, LGBT people would be discriminated by their appearance.
+One example is that an employer raised a question related to interviewee's sex orientation, to which the employee admitted she was a lesbian and she was not hired.
+The reason of unemployment is that the employer treated her sex orientation as a "trouble" and "abnormal".
 Besides, transgender people would come across a lot of obstacles during interview.
 For example, the employer behaves and treats the interviewee differently when they see that the appearance of transgender person differs from the sex shown on their ID card.
 Even if the transgender person is capable and qualified for the job, they would not be hired because of their ambiguous gender presentation.
 Not only is there discrimination during the interview, the discrimination continues in the workplace and LGBT people never get an equal treatment.
 A lesbian who dressed in a suit was hired by a company, but she was required to wear dress.
 She has no bargaining power and she could be dismissed if she rejects the request to wear dress.
 LGBT people are always treated with unfriendly and impolite treatment and they have less agency in workplace.